The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 Hibiscus tree is also not tolerant of freezing weather.
 When the weather turns cold, the leaves will turn yellow and fall.

-Drafts can cause yellowing and leaf drop.
+Drafts can cause yellow leaves and leaf drop.
 Hibiscus planted outdoors should be sheltered from the wind.

 Hibiscus kept as houseplants should be protecting from drafts.

-#4 – Is Your Hibiscus Getting The Right Amount Of Light?
+#4 – Is Your Hibiscus Plant Getting The Right Amount Of Light?

-Just as with water, too much or too little, only enough light can cause Hibiscus new leaves to turn yellow.
+Just as with water, too much or too little, only enough light can cause Hibiscus the yellowing of new leaves.

 Excessive sunlight results in leaf sunburn which manifests as white spots on the leaves.